CJBK: History

-The station currently features live talk shows with The Morning Show with Ken Eastwood and Loreena Dickson from 5AM to 9AM, The Jerry Agar Show, The Evan Solomon Show, The Rush, and The Late Showgram with Jim Richards overnights.
+The Morning Show with Ken Eastwood and Loreena Dickson from 5AM to 9AM, The Jerry Agar Show, The Evan Solomon Show, The Rush, and The Late Showgram with Jim Richards overnights.

-CJBK also broadcasts live sports, Western Ontario Mustangs football and NFL Football.
-On evenings and weekends, the station carries a variety of News/Talk programming from other Bell Media stations including CFRB in Toronto, CJAD in Montreal, and CFRA in Ottawa.
+CJBK also broadcast live sports, Western Ontario Mustangs football and NFL Football.
+On evenings and weekends, the station carried a variety of News/Talk programming from other Bell Media stations including CFRB in Toronto, CJAD in Montreal, and CFRA in Ottawa.

+On June 14, 2023, as part of a mass corporate restructuring at Bell Media, the company shut down 6 of their AM radio stations nationwide, including CJBK.
+The station ended regular programming at 11 a.m. that day, replaced with a looped message about the impending shutdown, which is expected to last until the completion of the signoff.
+Bell Media had requested to have CJBK's license revoked on July 22, 2024.